SystemCraftsman/debezium-demo/README.md

-# Introducing Change Data Capture with Debezium and Apache Kafka - Demo
+# ASAP! – The Storyfied Demo of Debezium and Strimzi

 ## Pre-Demo Installations